hasadna/open-bus/ROADMAP.md

 # OpenBus Roadmap

+## Project Mission and Summary
+Open Bus is a project of The Public Knowledge Workshop.
+We use public data to improve public transport Israel.

 ## Goals for OpenBus
-TODO: divide goals to Short, Medium and Long term
-### Real-Delay - QoS (Quality-of-Service) Score
+### Real-Delay - QoS Score
-*Create a QoS score for public transportation that can be viewed and sliced by agency, route, trip, stop, date and time.*
+*Create a QoS (Quality-of-Service) score for public transportation that can be viewed and sliced by agency, route, trip, stop, date and time.*
-*Compare GTFS trips to SIRI trips,*
+*Compare GTFS trips to SIRI trips*
+-   Meta-QoS - How good / bad is our SIRI data?
+Missing data, wrong data
--   Compare stats (easier and might be good enough. route level):
+-   Compare stats (route level only, easier and might be good enough for most uses):
 	-   Trip counts
 	-   Headway
 -   Align trips and compare per station